0cjs/sedoc/8bit/sbc/SuperAKI-80.md

   - Male interfaces: three 2×40 male.
   - Female interfaces: three 2×40 female (ideally, two 2×25 and one 2×20),
     optionally a few 2×nn male for a few jumper blocks.
-- Jumpers:
-  - 1× for ROM config.
-  - 1× for RAM config if you don't hardwire the RAM jumper.
-(But recommended you hardwire it, since the 32K × 8 RAM is soldered in.)
-  - 2× for config of `CN4` if you are using a MAX232.

 Memory Map